yandex-cloud/docs/en/billing/concepts/glossary.md

 <br/>See the section [Invoice](invoice.md).

 Payment invoice / payment receipt amount
-: The total amount that a customer is required to pay within a certain period that depends on their legal status.
+: The total amount that a customer is required to pay within a certain period (the time period depends on their legal status).
 <br/>See the sections [Payment receipt](individual-bill.md) and [Payment invoice](bill.md).

 Payment receipt